NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 #### OASIS Avatar/Profile/Karma Integration

 What's more, this is fully integrated into the rest of the system and the OASIS Avatar/Profile/Karma system.
 So your profile will contain your 3D avatar and you will gain karma if you help people on the network.
 Of course if you are abusive then you will lose karma so this is a good incentive to behave yourselves and be kind and loving to your fellow earthlings... ;-)

+#### Our World/OASIS API/Social Network Website

+As well as the smartphone & desktop/console versions of Our World/OASIS, there will also be a tradional website, which will be the social network part of the system where people can view people's profiles/avatars, their karma, chat, find people with similar passions & interests.
+You can also help other people in need and gain karma, etc. They can also view the various satillite apps/games/websites that are linked and integrated into the OASIS System.
+Just like the smartphone & console/desktop versions they can also launch the satillite app/game/website from the website.

+There will also be a AR & VR version of the social network fully integrated into the smartphone and desktop/console versions of Our World.

+Please see the [OASIS API/Karma System](#oasisapi) section for more info.

 #### Noomap Integration